Statement on Covid-19

 If you or someone in your household has a new and continuous cough or a high temperature, please don’t visit the funeral home in person, call us and we’ll support you.
 This is so important if we are to protect our funeral service for all the bereaved.

 If it is essential for you to visit, we will ask you to respect the social distancing measures we have in place.
-This means maintaining a two-meter distance from colleagues at all times.
+This means maintaining a two-meter distance from colleagues and other customers at all times.

 Arranging a Funeral or Pre-Payment Plan